Ocean Ramsey encounters 20-foot great white shark

-Ocean Ramsey: swimming with 'Deep Blue' | Photo: Juan Oliphant
+Ocean Ramsey: swimming with the 'Deep Blue' great white shark | Photo: Juan Oliphant

-A great white shark made a rare appearance Tuesday to feed off a dead sperm whale off Oahu's South Shore, in Hawaii.
+A great white shark made a rare appearance Tuesday to feed off a dead sperm whale off Oahu's South Shore in Hawaii.

 Professional freediver Ocean Ramsey spent a day swimming with a female shark she identified as "Deep Blue," one of the largest known great white sharks.

-The magic, yet dangerous moment was captured by Ramsey and professional photographer Juan Oliphant.
+The magic yet dangerous moment was captured by Ramsey and professional photographer Juan Oliphant.
 The 20-foot predator even brushed up against the research boat.

 "I waited quietly, patiently, observing as she swam up to the dead sperm whale carcass and then slowly to me.
 She passed close, and I gently put my hand out to maintain a small space so her girth could pass," explained Ramsey.

-"I know some people criticize touch but what some don't realize is that sometimes sharks seek touch.
+"I know some people criticize touch, but what some don't realize is that sometimes sharks seek touch.
 She swam away escorted by two rough-toothed dolphins who danced around her over to one of my shark research vessels and proceeded to use it as a scratching post."

 Ban Shark Finning